jmbealer/my-knowledge-base/unsorted-org/org-old/software-engineering/python/python-for-statement.md

 In Python, a for loop can be used to perform an action a specific number of times in a row.

 The range() function can be used to create a list that can be used to specify the number of iterations in a for loop.
-# Print the numbers 0, 1, 2:
+# Print the Numbers 0, 1, 2
 for i in range(3):
   print(i)

-# Print "WARNING" 3 times:
+# Print "WARNING" 3 times
 for i in range(3):
   print("WARNING")